Ron Martin (businessman): Continued financial troubles

 On 10 February 2023, St John Ambulance said it would no longer provide first aid staff at Southend United home games because of outstanding fees, forcing the club to find alternative medical cover ahead of an FA Trophy tie with York City.
 The following day, Martin said finding the money to clear the club's HMRC debt by 1 March "will be close" but he "will not let the club be wound-up".
 He described the debt as a legacy of unpaid PAYE for players' wages from when Southend was in Leagues One and Two.
-Martin said: "Raising the funds is my primary focus.
-We are advanced but not there yet.
-Times are tough but I'm not a magician.
+Martin said: "Raising the funds is my primary focus. ...
 However, if we get past this current trauma, the future for the club is bright."
 Players' January wages remained unpaid ahead of Southend's 25 February game at Torquay United, and were eventually paid 28 days late while other staff had not been paid since November.

 Less than 24 hours before the winding-up hearing, the club said it had paid the £1.4m tax bill, adding that "funds as working capital" had also been injected into the club.
 After a brief hearing at the Insolvency and Companies Court on 1 March 2023, the winding-up petition was dismissed after HMRC confirmed the debt had been paid.
-However, the transfer embargo remained in place; sponsors, angry at being kept in the dark, talked of taking legal action against the club; and supporters groups, fearing "the next crisis could be just around the corner", highlighted the "owner's inadequacies" and said a new beginning would only be possible "when a new structure and ownership is in place at the club".
+However, the transfer embargo remained in place; sponsors, angry at being kept in the dark, talked of taking legal action against the club; and supporters groups, fearing "the next crisis could be just around the corner", highlighted owner "inadequacies" and said a new beginning would only be possible "when a new structure and ownership is in place".